underscoreio/essential-scala/src/pages/collections/seq.md

    ~~~
    </div>

- - Accept an optional parameter `ascending` of type `Boolean`.
+ - Accept a parameter `ascending` of type `Boolean` that defaults to `true`.
 Sort the directors by age
    in the specified order:

    <div class="solution">